 Why learn French?

 If you’re looking to expand your horizons, then learning a foreign language is a great way to do so.
-But with 6,909 distinct languages spoken around the word, which language should you choose?
+But with 6,909 distinct languages spoken around the world, which language should you choose?
 French is certainly a popular choice; the thought of spending time in romantic Paris or the exclusive French Riviera and being able to speak the language is certainly appealing.
 But there are many other great reasons for choosing to speak French.

 A world language